HackerPen/tech-interview-questions/coding/word_search/README_en.md

 Given m x n grid of characters and a string, return true if the string exists in the grid of characters.

-Words are made by searching neighboring cells either horizontally or vertically.
 The same cell cannot be used more than once during a search.

 ### Examples